 Price per person is $7,995 Twin & $10,995 Single.
 No reservations accepted without a deposit of $500 per person.
 Make checks payable to “Group Tours & Travel”, and mail to our address above.
-Final payment is due November 5, 2023.
-There are no refunds if cancellation occurs after November 5, 2023.
+A 50% non-refundable payment is due October 31, 2023.
+There are no refunds if cancellation occurs after October 31, 2023.
+Final payment is due January 10, 2024.
 Once airfare is purchased, despite cancellation date, we are unable to provide refunds.
 Group Tours is not responsible for any delays, cancellations, injuries or circumstances beyond its control and reserves the right to change the itinerary.
 All trip components are subject to change in accordance with Government, State and Local guidelines and/or mandates.
 Travel protection/cancellation coverage is available and highly recommended, but not included.
 This tour will run rain or shine.

 The Educated Wanderer